 Leaders and organizations will change the way they think about agile project management

-“Agile is nothing new,” Global Portfolio Director Dan Stober said.
+“Agile is nothing new,” says Dan Stober, Global Knowledge Global Portfolio Director.
 “But the increasing push for people, teams and organizations to become agile has required those organizations to do something they may not have done before: define what ‘agile’ actually means."

 Stober points out that agile transformation can be messy for several reasons:

 - Unrealistic expectations regarding difficulty of transformation or speed of cycle times

 - Attempting to do too much too quickly